groovy-tutorial/groovy-tutorial/manuscript/03/03_90_CollectionOperators.md

 	['carrot', 'cabbage', 'cauliflower'].collect{it?.reverse()}

-The spread operator makes the method call using the "Safe navigation Operator" (`?.`) to make sure that the list element isn't null - refer to the Object Operators section for more information.
+The spread operator makes the method call using the "Safe navigation Operator" (`?.`) to make sure that the list element isn't null - refer to the [Object Operators](#chobjectoperators) tutorial for more information.
 In the next example I include a `null` in the list and the returned list features the `null`:

 	println(['carrot', 'cabbage', null, 'cauliflower']*.reverse())